eurocontrol-asu/open_alaqs/documents/AUXILIARY_MATERIAL.md

 The dispersion model [`AUSTAL`](https://www.umweltbundesamt.de/en/topics/air/air-quality-control-in-europe/overview) is the reference implementation to Annex 2 of the German Environment Agency’s Technical Instructions on Air Quality Control (TA Luft) and implements the specifications and requirements given therein.

-The program is the successor of AUSTAL2000 (which was previously used with Open-ALAQS), the reference implementation to Annex 3 of the TA Luft 2002.
+The program is the successor of AUSTAL2000 (which was previously used with OpenALAQS), the reference implementation to Annex 3 of the TA Luft 2002.
 AUSTAL and AUSTAL2000 were developed by Janicke Consulting on behalf of the German Environment Agency and are freely available and widely used internationally.

 AUSTAL 3.3.0 (released on 22.03.2024) has been developed and tested under Windows and Linux.
 It is exclusively provided, free of charge under the GNU Public Licence, from the dedicated webpage of the German Environment Agency.

-No installation is needed for use with Open-ALAQS as the executables are already included in the Open-ALAQS package.
+No installation is needed for use with OpenALAQS as the executables are already included in the OpenALAQS package.

 ## [COPERT](#copert)
 [(Back to top)](#table-of-contents)

-The estimation of roadway traffic emissions (landside, airside and parking lots) in Open-ALAQS is based on COPERT Emission Factors (EF) (version 5.4.52), the EU standard vehicle emissions calculator, developed by [`EMISIA`](https://www.emisia.com/utilities/copert/) for the European Environment Agency (EEA) for calculating emissions associated with road transportation.
+The estimation of roadway traffic emissions (landside, airside and parking lots) in OpenALAQS is based on COPERT Emission Factors (EF) (version 5.4.52), the EU standard vehicle emissions calculator, developed by [`EMISIA`](https://www.emisia.com/utilities/copert/) for the European Environment Agency (EEA) for calculating emissions associated with road transportation.

 COPERT contains emission factors for more than 450 individual vehicle types (e.g. PC, LDV, HDV) considering various factors such as vehicle type, age, mileage, and driving conditions and operation modes to provide accurate emissions estimates for a specific country or region.
 Its methodology comprises the road transport chapters in the [`EMEP/EEA Air Emissions Inventory Guidebook`](https://www.eea.europa.eu/publications/emep-eea-guidebook-2023) and is consistent with the 2006 IPCC Guidelines for the calculation of greenhouse gas emissions.

-The implementation (see [`copert5.py`](./../open_alaqs/core/tools/copert5.py)) of the COPERT methodology in Open-ALAQS preserves the core information from the original model, albeit with some simplification tailored to the scope of Open-ALAQS.
+The implementation (see [`copert5.py`](./../open_alaqs/core/tools/copert5.py)) of the COPERT methodology in OpenALAQS preserves the core information from the original model, albeit with some simplification tailored to the scope of OpenALAQS.
 It generates typical emission factors for roadway segments or parking areas based on parameters such as fleet year (as a proxy for Euro standard), country, fleet mix and total number of vehicles, temperature, average speed (all set via the study setup UI) and roadway segment length (taken from segment geometry).

 The vehicle categories that are examined are Passenger Cars (PCs), Light Commercial Vehicles (LCVs), Heavy Duty Trucks (HDTs), buses and motorcycles which are commonly operating within and around the airports.
 Only petrol and diesel engines are included in the database.
 Emission factors are provided for 37 countries: EU27 Member States, EU27 aggregated, UK, Iceland, Norway, Switzerland, Liechtenstein, North Macedonia, Turkey, Albania, Serbia and Montenegro.